PVBonev/chat-app/README.md

-Sure, here is a basic structure for the documentation of your project:

-# Simple Blog Application
+# Simple Chat Application

 ## Overview
-This project is a simple blog application built using Java, Spring Boot, and Thymeleaf.
+This project is a simple chat application built using Java, Spring Boot, and Thymeleaf.
 It allows users to post messages and view messages from other users in real-time.

 ## Technologies Used
 - Java